pauljonescodes/Rutgers-University-Notes/Philosophy/Survey in Epistemology.md

     animal, it is not useful to question whether our perception is good, but we can engage in this question in moments of safety and luxury, but what we may be programmed might no longer fit.

+[^9]: And here we have a regress problem!
+Oh no!

+[^10]: These change with culture because they are normative!
+Oh no!